frob/multi-level-push-menu/README.md

 # Multi-level-push-menu

+This is a version of the Multilevelpushmenu js plug made to work with this [abandoned Drupal Module](https://drupal.org/node/2218061).

+Following is the unaltered readme.

 This jQuery plugin is inspired by [Codrops](http://tympanus.net/codrops/2013/08/13/multi-level-push-menu/) MultiLevelPushMenu but unlike it not relaying on CSS 3D Transforms and therefore functional in older browsers too (i.e. IE 8).

 ###Documentation, examples and code samples [http://multi-level-push-menu.make.rs](http://multi-level-push-menu.make.rs)